xmidt-org/go-parodus/README.md

 ## Details

 ### parodus
-go-parodus has two main functions: 1)maintain the websocket connection with [talaria](https://github.com/xmidt-org/talaria).
+go-parodus has two main functions:
+ - maintain the websocket connection with [talaria](https://github.com/xmidt-org/talaria).
 Managing the websocket layer is handled via the [kratos library](https://github.com/xmidt-org/kratos) which was originally developed for testing purposes.
-And 2) handle the nanomsg server with its clients.
+ - handle the nanomsg server with its clients.
 When a request comes from talaria, the wrp message is routed to the clients.
 For more information on how Parodus work refer to the [Wiki](https://github.com/xmidt-org/parodus/wiki/Parodus-In-Detail)

 Available Tags:
 _note_: not all flags have been implemented yet